Make a booking now Campus Online Login

 Who is this course designed for?

-This course will be beneficial for those working in a range of roles in a wide variety of educational settings.
+This course will be beneficial for those working in a range of roles in a wide variety of educational settings including trust-level roles.
 You must be in a position where you are able to audit current provision and implement improvements with the support of your school or setting’s senior leadership team.

 For the SEND and Inclusion specialism, you might be a SENCO, Inclusion Manager or working in another role where you are leading SEND and/or inclusion across your setting.